TImada/mirage_iperf/README.md

 ### Automated measurement
 1. Modify parameters in `iperf_run.sh` so that it can be used on your environment.
-2. Execute `./iperf_run /path/to/dir xen` if you want to launch the client and server side programs at `/path/to/dir` on Xen-based physical servers. "virtio" can be used for QEMU/KVM-based physical servers.
+2. Execute `./iperf_run xen /path/to/dir` if you want to launch the client and server side programs at `/path/to/dir` on Xen-based physical servers. "virtio" can be used for QEMU/KVM-based physical servers.